misha99fr/Generator/README.md

-# Generator
+# Generator written on Python

-Forked by cackemc
+This is just fork by cackemc

-This is a simple number generator using Tkinter GUI framework.
+used library:Tkinter GUI framework

 Thanks to NobootRecord user for help with the program!